Key questions answered on rail fares rise

 – How big is the fare rise?

-Scotland is introducing a 1.6% increase in the cost of peak travel, with off-peak journeys up 0.6%.
+Scotland has introduced a 1.6% increase in the cost of peak travel, with off-peak journeys up 0.6%.

 – What normally determines the figure?